rubsj/angular-samples/README.md

 - In template driven forms, all `<form>` tags are automatically tagged as `NgForm`.
 To import the `FormsModule` but skip its usage in some forms, for example, to use native HTML5 validation, add the `ngNoForm` and the `<form>` tags won't create an `NgForm` directive.
 - In reactive forms, using `ngNoForm` is unnecessary because the `<form>` tags are inert.
 In that case, you would refrain from using the `formGroup` directive.
+- when you work with forms, a FormControl is always created regardless of whether you use template driven or reactive forms

 ### Template Forms
 - reference